SalomePlatform/adao/doc/en/ref_observers_requirements.rst

 Template **ValueSeriePrinterSaverAndGnuPlotter**
 ................................................

-Print on standard output and, in the same, time save in a file of the '/tmp' directory and graphically plot the value series of the variable.
+Print on standard output and, in the same, time save in a file of the '/tmp' directory and graphically plot the value series of the variable (persistent plot).

 ::